 Whilst the cassava is in the pan it is shaped into a round cake.
 Once all of the ‘bammies’ are fried, they are soaked in coconut milk for 10 minutes.
 After that, they are deep fried or baked to give them a nice golden brown colour.

 You can use whatever cut of chicken you prefer for this dish, but boneless chicken thighs work really well because they are juicy and go very tender in the sauce.
-The chicken is browned before it is added to the curry.
+To up the flavour, brown the chicken before adding it to the curry.

 This curry is gluten free and dairy free so it is great for people with dietary restrictions.